All DnD classes explained

 • Circle of the Sea: Surround yourself with a damage-dealing tempest and cast heaps of storm-themed spells.

-• Circle of Dreams: Their ties to the Feywild give them teleportation, healing, divination, and ally-buffing powers.
+• Circle of Dreams: Their ties to the Feywild give these Clerics proficiency with teleportation, healing, and divination.

-• Circle of Spores: Fungal powers mean these Druids are buffed by spores, which they can also use to deal necrotic damage and resurrect the dead.
+• Circle of Spores: Fungal powers mean these Druids can use spores to protect themselves from harm, deal necrotic damage, and resurrect the dead.

 • Circle of the Shepherd: Animals and nature spirits can be summoned to help these Druids with healing, scouting, and battle.

-• Circle of Wildfire: Gain a wildfire spirit summon that can protect you from death, improve your spellcasting, and deal fire damage on your behalf.
+• Circle of Wildfire: Gain a wildfire spirit summon that can protect you from death, improve your spellcasting, and deal plenty of the fire damage on your behalf.

 See our Druid 5e class guide for more.